Fire Station 603

 Project Information

-Fire Station 603 is currently located just east of Scottsdale Rd. and McDonald Rd. intersection and is on the most western edge of the City of Scottsdale.
+The new Fire Station 603 is complete and opened it's doors in 2020.
+The previous Fire Station 603 was located just east of Scottsdale Rd. and McDonald Rd. intersection and is on the most western edge of the City of Scottsdale.
 This site was originally chosen to be advantageous for Rural/Metro to provide services to both the City of Scottsdale and the Town of Paradise Valley when Rural/Metro provided services to both entities.

 The City recently contracted with Emergency Services Consulting International to provide an updated Standard of Coverage and Deployment Plan (SCDP) which included Facilities Assessment and Fleet Assessment which confirmed that the location of FS 603 does not provide optimal coverage to the portions of the City it is intended to serve, including much of the McCormick Ranch area.